Tocantins: Vegetation

-Protected areas

-Araguaia National Park, established in 1959, is located on Bananal Island.
-It borders Cantão State Park, and together, these strictly protected areas form the core of the Araguaia Mosaic of Protected Areas, which consists of over four million hectares of state and federal protected areas and Indian lands along the Araguaia wetlands.
-The mosaic also extends into the neighboring states of Pará and Mato Grosso.

-Nascentes do Rio Parnaíba National Park is located on the opposite corner of the state, in the transition zone between the Cerrado and the semi-arid Caatinga.
-It also extends into the neighboring states of Maranhão and Piauí.

-In addition, the State of Tocantins has established state parks at Jalapão and Serra do Lajeado, protecting two unique samples of the Cerrado.
-The state parks and protected areas of Tocantins are managed by Naturatins, the state environmental agency.

 History

 Portuguese Jesuit missionaries explored what is today Tocantins state about 1625, seeking to convert the Amerindian peoples of the area to Christianity.
 The area is named after the Tocantins River, whose name is derived from an indigenous language.
 (From: Tukô, Toucan + tï, beak. lit.
 "Toucan's beak" in Tupi language.)

 Before 1988 the area made up the northern two-fifths or one-third of Goiás state.
 Since the 17th century, this area was relatively isolated by rivers navigable only in short portions and mountains, and difficult to access.
 As a result, the southern area of the state became more developed, particularly after this area was selected in 1956 as the site for the development of the new capital of Brasília and the Federal District.
 A strong separatist movement developed in the north for independence of its people.

 After the government levied heavy taxes on mining in 1809, local residents began to organize a separatists movement.
 They made a minor revolt which was quickly crushed by the army.
 In the 19th century, a string of failed uprisings occurred in the north.
 Historically the area was inhabited chiefly by Amerindians in some intact indigenous tribes and pardos of Amerindian and Portuguese descent.

 In the 1970s, the population of northern Goiás lobbied the government to establish a separate state.
 In the 1988 Constitution, the State of Tocantins was created and admitted as a new Brazilian state.

 Since its establishment and investment by the government, as in the new capital of Palmas, Tocantins has been the fastest-growing Brazilian state.
 Its thriving economy is based on agriculture and agro-industry, attracting thousands of migrants from all over the country.
-The construction of the long-planned North–South Railway will probably boost economic growth even more.
+The construction of the long-planned North–South Railway is expected to further boost economic growth.